 What software should I purchase for my computer?

 How can I best protect myself from phishing scams?

-"Phishing" refers to an increasingly common type of on-line fraud.
-Scammers will send e-mails purporting to be from a financial institution; a bank, for example, or another on-line business, such as eBay.
-The e-mail usually claims some sort of account problem, and urgently requests you to send in personal information to correct the error, whether via a return e-mail address or through a provided hyperlink.
+"Phishing" refers to a common type of online fraud.
+Scammers send spoof emails purporting to be from a financial institution or well-known online company such as eBay or Amazon.
+The email usually claims some sort of account problem, and urgently requests you to send in personal information to correct the error, whether via a return email address or through a provided hyperlink.
 However, once the scammers have personal information in hand, they clean out bank accounts as quickly as possible.

-- Phishing activity often increases in times of national tragedy (after Hurricane Katrina, for instance).
-Be wary of any e-mails asking for charitable donations.
+- Phishing activity often increases in times of national tragedy, such as after a major hurricane.
+Be wary of any emails asking for charitable donations.

 To test your phishing savvy, try taking this quiz.

 How can I best protect myself from viruses?